themodernjavascript/functional-programming-javascript/README.md

 <a href="https://codepen.io/Bunlong/pen/QBgdJb" target="_blank">Edit on Codepen</a>

+## Scope

+* Global scope
+* Local Scope
+* Function scope
+* Block scope
+* Function hoisting and scopes
+* Functions do not have access to each other's scopes
+* Nested scopes

 ## Closure

 Clousure is the functions that have access to the parent scope, even when the parent function has closed.